-Mozambique's ruling party picks defence minister Filipe Nyussi as its presidential candidate in polls set for October 15.
+Frelimo picks defence minister Nyussi as presidential candidate

 Mozambique's ruling Frelimo party picked Defence Minister Filipe Nyussi as its presidential candidate late on Saturday, a decision likely to see current President Armando Guebuza maintain influence even after he steps down following October polls.